 The RTX 3070 features a completely different design for heat dissipation.
 While it also features dual fans but the heat is eliminated from the aluminium heatsinks on the opposite sides.
 The fans work both as intake and exhaust fans and unlike the traditional heatsinks like on the RTX 2070, the hot air isn’t allowed to exit from all the sides.

 Performance is what makes the RTX 3070 a compelling choice over 2070.
 While the specs are theoretical, you can actually calculate or determine a theoretical real-world performance.
-As Nvidia claims, the RTX 3070 is roughly 60% faster than the RTX 2070 and also beats it not competes with the RTX 2080 Ti which is a $1200 card from the Turing series.
+As Nvidia claims, the RTX 3070 is roughly 60% faster than the RTX 2070 and also beats it not competing with the RTX 2080 Ti which is a $1200 card from the Turing series.

 There are some benchmarks done by Nvidia officially and the graph on the RTX 3070 page shows how much it is faster than the 2070 and 1070.
 While these benchmarks cannot be trusted 100%, the chances that these are true are higher and when the reviewers will get their samples, we can clearly determine the accuracy of Nvidia’s claim.